lookit/lookit-api/README.md

   - JSON => CSV
 - Setup templated emails functionality triggered by state change
 - Wire up wolfkrow call backs.
-- Make sure to add LoginRequiredMixin to all views that need it
 - s3 module
   - CRUD folders for video
   - Generation of time-limited urls to access files